North Island saddleback/tīeke

 One of the only two mainland gannet colonies can be found on the cliffs of Muriwai overlooking the surf beach.
 Some even vie with summer sun seekers for their place on the sand of Auckland's beaches.
 Others birds live on protected islands in the Hauraki Gulf that look back to the city sky line.

 The Department of Conservation works to protect and improve the status of many of these species.
 Where populations are small and suffer from introduced predators and competition for breeding sites, they need hands-on assistance.
 Nesting sites are protected from disturbance by humans and also from predation by introduced mammals.

-The following are examples of some of the hands-on conservation management that the Auckland Conservancy carries out on the city's doorstep.
+The following are examples of some of the hands-on conservation management that the Auckland DOC staff carries out on the city's doorstep.

 New Zealand dotterel showing breeding